Juris Doctor/Master of Arts in Eurasian, Russian, and East European Studies

 - 13 credits in further international law courses, of which at least 9 credits should complement the student’s area concentration (these courses may also satisfy the upperclass writing requirement or experiential credit requirement).

-- 9 credits of additional M.A.E.R.E.S. coursework, taken in the third and/or fourth years or during Summer sessions.
+- 6 credits of additional M.A.E.R.E.S. coursework, taken in the third and/or fourth years.